 This is especially true for portfolio websites, catalogues, maps, and the like.
 Discovering projects, exploring cities, and visiting online galleries is far more engaging with sideways navigation.
 When done right, horizontal scrolling can make a website more appealing, fun, and memorable, as the websites on our list beautifully illustrate.

 5. Typography: bigger and bolder

-A good exercise for any web designer is to play around with typography from the git-go.
+Playing with typography from the get-go is a good exercise for any web designer.
 No images, no graphics, just type.
 Sometimes, the bigger and bolder the typography, the better and longer-lasting impression a website can make.
 But that’s not always the case.
 At a certain size, words become more of a graphic element than simply copy, making typography the visual focal point of a site.
 Choosing a font helps set the tone for what the audience expects from the website, so it’s important to strike the right balance between size and scale.

-This approach calls for slowing things down, giving a more analog feel through typography and imagery, using classic image filters, retro fonts, blurriness, grain, textures, soft lighting, and pastel color palettes.
-All of which are merely a few examples of practices designers are using to create relatable experiences.
+This approach calls for slowing things down, giving a more analogue feel through typography and imagery, using classic image filters, retro fonts, blurriness, grain, textures, soft lighting, and pastel colour palettes.
+These are merely a few examples of practices designers use to create relatable experiences.